kstenerud/dogma/README.md

 The Dogma Metalanguage
 ======================

-Syntactic metalanguages have made mainly haphazard gains over the past 60 years, and still only describe text-based formats.
-Dogma aims to be a modernized metalanguage with better expressiveness and binary support.
+Dogma is a human-friendly metalanguage for describing data formats (text or binary) in documentation.

-Dogma follows the familiar patterns of [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), and includes a number of innovations that make it also suitable for describing binary data.
+Dogma follows the familiar patterns of [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), with a number of innovations that make it also suitable for describing binary data.